Turkey Finally Lands Its Attack Helicopters

 At present, Turkey’s attack helicopter fleet is made of its 6 remaining AH-1W Super Cobra attack helicopters, and about 20-23 earlier model AH-1 Cobras.
 The earlier model Cobras lack some useful modern capabilities.
 Worse, low numbers and age-related availability issues are straining the fleet’s capacity, making operations in Turkey and Iraq’s Kurdish regions more difficult.

-The new AH-1Z had come out on top in a previous replacement competition, but 4 years of negotiations with Bell Helicopter to jointly produce the AH-1Z Super Cobra failed in 2004, over major price differences and licensing demands.
+The new AH-1Z had come out on top in a previous Turkish competition, but 4 years of negotiations with Bell Helicopter to jointly produce the AH-1Z Super Cobra failed in 2004.
+Major price differences and licensing demands sank the deal.

 The Turkish SSM responded by opening a fresh international competition in February 2005, but did so in a way that magnified the problems again rather than solving them.
 They were immediately confronted by serious objections from global manufacturers, which forced the SSM to change the RFP in May 2005.
 Even then, Bell Helicopter and Boeing looked at Turkish demands, and dropped out.